bhoomibuilds/super-resolution/super-resolution/README.md

 Welcome to the **Satellite Super-Resolution** repository.
 This project focuses on super-resolving Sea Surface Temperature (SST) and Wind velocity fields from low-resolution datasets (e.g., 1-degree resolution) to high-resolution grids.
 The project features **SatSuRE (Satellite Super-Resolution)** as the primary model architecture, along with evaluations and comparisons against other state-of-the-art super-resolution architectures: MDSR, RealESRGAN, SinSR, SRCNN, and SRGAN.

-This repository is structured similarly to standard PyTorch Deep Learning templates (inspired by `sgrvinod/a-pytorch-tutorial-to-super-resolution`) to ensure modularity, readability, and ease of reproducibility.

 ---